/specs API · stack · security · numbers

 Solo developers / indie makers Ship under your own domain without GitHub Pages contortions, without a platform that owns your URLs.

-WordPress plugin authors Distribute beta or pro versions outside wp.org — and, with the SVN module, prepare and commit your wp.org releases in the same workflow.
+WordPress plugin authors Distribute beta or pro versions outside wp.org — and, with the SVN module, prepare and commit your wp.org releases (including the separate banner / icon / screenshot asset workflow) in the same pipeline.

 Vendors with a module ecosystem Your application loads a JSON catalog (/api/modules/<collection>) and shows users which extensions are available, with version, hash, icon, and category.